Dinesh-Kalamegam/spelling-test-generator/README.md

 - Explictly tell it not to use compound words for the sentences and to keep the sentences in context and be age appropriate

+- Explictly tell it not to use different forms of the word in the sentence

-- Explicitly tell it to not give anything other than the spelling test - this command tends to get ignored though
+- Explicitly tell it to not give anything other than the spelling test

 ## Requirements